Snapstromegon/hoeser.dev/src/blog/2022-12-19-css-lets-nest.md

 ### W4 "two blocks"

 Let's start in the middle.
-This one is the weakest option in my opinion as it dilludes which selector belongs to a block of code.
+This one is the weakest option in my opinion as it dilutes which selector belongs to a block of code.
 Right now each selector or thing like `@layer` has exactly on code block attached to it.
 This option would add a (to me magical) second block to each selector.